Columbia Gorge Orchestra Association: Mid-Columbia Sinfonietta

 On May 14, 1978, the Mid-Columbia Sinfonietta presented its first concert, held in Hood River under the auspices of the Chamber Music Society of Oregon.
 Dorothy McCormick, a Hood River native who had studied violin under Sirpo in the 1940s, served as the first director of the sinfonietta.
 The orchestra became a member of the Portland Chamber Music Society, but remained as an amateur ensemble.
 The local youth orchestra would also be brought into the fold, being renamed as the Mid-Columbia Junior Orchestra and also being conducted by McCormick.

-McCormick passed away in 2004 after suffering a stroke while conducting the junior orchestra in concert.
+McCormick died in 2004 after suffering a stroke while conducting the junior orchestra in concert.
 She was replaced in the role of conductor by Mark Steighner, who directed his first concert in charge of the Sinfonietta on March 4, 2005.
-Steighner, the music director at Hood River Valley High School, led the charge to "increase the professionalism" of the Sinfonietta, highlighted by a name change to the Columbia Gorge Sinfonietta and the June 2005 formation of the Columbia Gorge Orchestra Association (CGOA).
+Steighner, then the music director at Hood River Valley High School, led the charge to "increase the professionalism" of the Sinfonietta, highlighted by a name change to the Columbia Gorge Sinfonietta and the June 2005 formation of the Columbia Gorge Orchestra Association (CGOA).
+The Sinfonietta's season was extended from two performances each year to a series of three programs repeated on Friday and Sunday.

 Columbia Gorge Orchestra Association

 The CGOA was officially formed as a nonprofit organization on June 25, 2005, with Faith Ackerman named as the first president of the board of directors.
-Upon the founding of the CGOA, the Sinfonietta began to collaborate with artists from outside the Columbia River Gorge area, including Storm Large, Stephen Seifert, Blair Tindall, and the Vienna Boys' Choir.
+Upon the founding of the CGOA, the Sinfonietta began to collaborate with artists from outside the Columbia River Gorge area, including Storm Large, Stephen Seifert, Blair Tindall, David Wilcox and the Vienna Boys' Choir.
 The association also began expanding beyond orchestra, originally with the addition of the VOCI choir in December 2006.
 A youth choir, a big band, and a theatre ensemble were all added over the next ten years.
+Until 2022, all ensembles were directed by Mark Steighner.

-In 2016, Steighner founded the Performing Arts Initiative (PAI), an all-volunteer effort to develop a dedicated performing arts building in the Columbia River Gorge.
-The PAI signed a land lease agreement to build a 600-seat multi-use facility for performing arts in Hood River; architectural renderings of the complex were released in 2019.
+In 2016, Steighner co-founded the Performing Arts Initiative (PAI), an all-volunteer effort to develop a dedicated performing arts building in the Columbia River Gorge.
+The PAI signed a land pre-lease agreement to build a 400-600-seat multi-use facility for performing arts in Hood River; architectural renderings of the complex were released in 2019.